hyperledger/fabric-rfcs/0000-coap_gateway.md

 * **Request Payload**: The body of the CoAP request must contain a marshaled `gateway.SubmitRequest` protobuf message.
 * **Success Response**:
   * **Code**: `2.04 Changed`
-  * **Payload**: The response body is empty, as a successful submission does not return data.
+  * **Payload**: The response body contains a marshaled `gateway.SubmitResponse` protobuf message.

+**Note**: The `/submit` endpoint waits for the transaction to be submitted to the ordering service before returning.
+To check whether the transaction has been committed to the ledger, clients must use the `/commit-status` endpoint.

 ### 4. Receive Ledger Events